About the Rappahannock POPS Orchestra

 The Rappahannock POPS Orchestra, Inc., formed in 1999, is a non-profit 501 (c) (3) organization of more than 100 professional, semi-professional, highly talented amateur, and student musicians.
 Over the course of its tenure, the orchestra has reached approximately 75,000 audience members at performances throughout the region; has given approximately $5,000 to local school music programs; has granted scholarships to approximately 30 high school students for further music study; and has 10-12 students who rehearse and perform with the orchestra each year.

-The orchestra engages approximately 25-40 volunteers yearly for support purposes; maintains a board of approximately 15 members with a volunteer staff of 7 for daily operations.
+The orchestra engages approximately 25-40 volunteers yearly for support purposes; maintains a board of Trustees and staff for daily operations.
 The orchestra has grown from a budget of $5,000 to approximately $75,000, giving 6 concerts per year – two of which are free to the public and all of which are free to students under age 18.
-To date, the orchestra has performed in Washington, DC, Fredericksburg, VA, Stafford, VA, Spotsylvania, VA and Orange, VA.
+To date, the orchestra has performed in Washington, DC, Fredericksburg city, Stafford, Spotsylvania, and Orange counties .

-The Rappahannock POPS Orchestra is about to begin its 17th season under the direction of Music Director, James Ford.
+The Rappahannock POPS Orchestra is about to begin its 19th season under the direction of Music Director, James Ford.
 The POPS is excited to see the new and ingenious ways that Maestro Ford will continue to lead the orchestra moving forward.
-The Orchestra will be have four full orchestra performances and two performances by small groups made up of Orchestra members.
-These performances will be scheduled throughout the Fredericksburg region and will include James Monroe High School, the Central Rappahannock Regional Library and Mary Washington Hospital as venues.
+The Orchestra will have 3 major concerts this year.
+These performances will be scheduled throughout the Fredericksburg region at James Monroe High School and Mary Washington Hospital.